Due to the COVID-19 pandemic, the dance group has been postponed until Spring 2021.

-Due to the COVID-19 pandemic, during activities we will follow public health precautions and dance with distance between us (2 metres apart), and the theme for the dance group this Spring is exploring expansiveness and connection across space.
+Due to the COVID-19 pandemic, during activities we will follow public health precautions and dance with at least 2.5 metres between us, and the theme for the dance group this Spring is exploring expansiveness and connection across space.

-If the local COVID-19 situation changes in the future, participants who have registered will be informed of any program updates.
-The top of this web page will announce if the group gets postponed to the Fall, so be sure to check the top of this web page before dropping in.
+If the local COVID-19 situation changes in the Spring, participants who have registered will be informed of any program updates.

 Feel free to contact the facilitator if you have access needs or allergies you would like them to know about.